tfraudet/PyAcphFlightsLogbook/README.md

 ## Usage

 Executing the logbook python program is straight forward.
 It supports 2 arguments that are optionals.
-For the prerequisites before launching the programm see the [installation](#installation) section
+For the prerequisites before launching the program see the [installation](#installation) section

 ``` bash
 # execute the tool with default config file ./acph-logbook.ini